Heat Stress Engineering

 Average temperature drop versus traditional EPS foam helmets — measured in identical climate conditions.

-48% less impact
+48% less energy transferred from the impact

 Engineered for the unexpected